-BIOL 120 Environmental Science (F7) - No prerequisites.
+- BIOL 120 Environmental Science (F7) No prerequisites.
 This course focuses on a scientific understanding of the environment as well as on people's impact upon the natural world.
 This lecture course has accompanying laboratory that must be taken with the class.
 This course will not satisfy a course requirement for the major in Biology.
-FALL

-ENVIRONMENTAL SCIENCES

-Chemistry 120 Foundations of Chemistry I (F7) - No prerequisites.
+Typically this course is offered in the Fall, but in 2020-2021 this course will instead be offered in the Spring. - Chemistry 120 Foundations of Chemistry I (F7) No prerequisites.
 A study of the basic concepts and principles of chemistry.
-This lecture course has accompanying laboratory (Chemistry 125) that must be taken with the class.
+This lecture - course has accompanying laboratory (Chemistry 125) that must be taken with the class. .
+Students who want to pursue Environmental Science and who are not in BIOL 130/131 or ENVS 111 should consider taking CHEM 120/125. - ENVS 111 Physical Geology (F7) No prerequisites.
+A study of the geology of Earth.
+This course has a lecture and laboratory format.